 From this information, it is clear that while the DOD was conducting misleading "show tours" of the detention center at Guantánamo Bay Naval Station for U.S. Senators, up to 200 prisoners were actively engaged in a hunger strike to protest their inhumane treatment.
 During the tours, Senators were prohibited from speaking directly to any detainees.
 After observing only the detainees housed in Camp Four, the Senators were left with an extremely inaccurate view of the detainees' living conditions and treatment.
 Senator Pat Roberts (R-Kansas), for example, stated on July 11, 2005, that "everything we saw is consistent with what we have learned from the Senate Intelligence Committee's ongoing oversight of operations at GTMO."
-And in describing the treatment of the prisoners, he declared that "it is really hard for me to imagine any better treatment that this country could provide for those kind of people.
+And in describing the treatment that this country could provide for those kind of people.
 They are treated humanely and respectfully."
-28